 About Nicholas C. Zakas

-Nicholas has been vocal with standards bodies about what he believes.
-He this listed in the acknowledgments section of HTML5 for his work on defining the behavior of empty string URLs in HTML (set of changes to HTML5) that were made in response to the problems outlined in his post, Empty image src can destroy your site.
-Nicholas followed up with browser vendors to ensure that the behavior was changed to match the spec.
+I have been vocal with standards bodies about what he believes.
+I'm listed in the acknowledgments section of HTML5 for my work on defining the behavior of empty string URLs in HTML (set of changes to HTML5) that were made in response to the problems outlined in his post, Empty image src can destroy your site.
+I followed up with browser vendors to ensure that the behavior was changed to match the spec.

-Nicholas was also invited to participate in a roundtable discussion hosted at Google around the ECMAScript Internationization effort.
+I was also invited to participate in a roundtable discussion hosted at Google around the ECMAScript Internationization effort.
 He was invited based on feedback provided to individual group members, and argued (unsuccessfully) for a more sane API design.
-He still hopes that his feedback and recommendations didn’t fall on deaf ears.
+I still hopes that his feedback and recommendations didn’t fall on deaf ears.

-He is also listed in the acknowledgments section of the Selectors API, but has no idea why.
+I'm also listed in the acknowledgments section of the Selectors API, but have no idea why.